Selling a Media & Publishing Business in Manchester

 Capital & Debt

 Regional lender appetite is strongest for businesses with predictable contracts, low customer concentration, and a clear path to expand across the North of England.
-Predictable subscription, events, or licensing revenue can support more debt than project-based production income or volatile advertising streams.
+Predictable subscription, licensing, data, and contracted event revenue can support more debt than volatile advertising, algorithm-dependent traffic, project production income, or print-related working-capital exposure.

 What Buyers Will Test

 Buyers will test whether the Manchester story is genuinely relevant for Media & Publishing.
 For Media & Publishing in Manchester, diligence should be prepared around Manchester revenue quality, Media & Publishing customer retention, local management continuity, Media & Publishing contract transferability, Manchester operating risks, and the sector-specific issues that drive value.
-IP rights, contributor agreements, platform dependencies, audience data permissions, and revenue recognition policies are central diligence points.
+Subscriber cohorts, renewal bridges, advertiser and sponsor contracts, event backlog, deferred revenue, content rights, contributor releases, image and video rights, privacy consent records, platform risk, and revenue recognition policies are central diligence points.

 Preparation Priorities